wpmetabox/docsv2/docs/extensions/mb-custom-table.md

 ] )
 ```

-The above code will redirect the user to the `admin.php?page=transactions&status=success` page after the bulk action is done.
+The above code will redirect the user to the `admin.php?page=transactions&status=success`.
-This is useful when you want to show a success message to the user after the bulk action is done.
+This is useful when you want to show a custom message to the user after the bulk action is done by matching message with the `status` query parameter.

 #### Custom error message